-4 Critical Features High Education Institutions Should Look for in an Inventory Management System
+4 Critical Features Higher Education Institutions Should Look for in an Inventory Management System

-While working with high education institutions, we have learned a lot about their unique inventory management challenges.
-Key challenges include:
+In our work with with higher education institutions, we have learned a lot about their unique inventory management challenges.

-- They buy equipment, in large quantities and frequently.
+- Buying equipment in large quantities and frequently

-- Equipment are funded by different funding sources.
+- Equipment may be funded by different sources

-- They are required to do a Wall to Wall inventory audit every year.
+- Higher Ed institutions are required to do a wall-to-wall inventory audit annually

 Given these challenges, we believe that high education institutions should be looking for these 4 critical features in an inventory management system:

-- Connecting the inventory management system to the purchasing system, to streamline the data entry.
+Connecting the inventory management system to the purchasing system streamlines data entry.
 The inventory management system should be able to itemize serialized assets when they are purchased in one line-item on the purchase order, so each asset in the same PO line item will have its own barcode and be assigned to its own location.

 This will make it easy to generate reports for a specific funding source on the use of equipment.
 This can be automated by connecting the inventory management system to the purchasing system.